freenas/freenas-docs/userguide/system.rst

-Changing the :guilabel:`Graph Age` or :guilabel:`Graph Points Count` requires wiping the current reporting data.
+Changing the :guilabel:`Graph Age` or :guilabel:`Graph Points Count` overwrites the current reporting data.
 This destructive action must be confirmed by setting
 :guilabel:`Confirm reporting database will be destroyed` before clicking :guilabel:`Save`.